 80/20 split: 24 out of 30 meals per week would be within the scope of a proper caloric intake, the correct macros, and healthy foods.

-6 meals could be outside of the scope of proper caloric intake, correct macros, and healthy foods.
+6 meals could be outside of the scope of a proper caloric intake, the correct macros, and healthy foods.

 85/15 split: 25.5 out of 30 meals per week would be within the scope of a proper caloric intake, the correct macros, and healthy foods.

-4.5 meals could be outside of the scope of proper caloric intake, correct macros, and healthy foods.
+4.5 meals could be outside of the scope of a proper caloric intake, the correct macros, and healthy foods.

 90/10 split: 27 out of 30 meals per week would be within the scope of a proper caloric intake, the correct macros, and healthy foods.

-3 meals could be outside of the scope of proper caloric intake, correct macros, and healthy foods.
+3 meals could be outside of the scope of a proper caloric intake, the correct macros, and healthy foods.

 I’m typically a 90/10 guy or maybe an 85/15 guy.
 Some weeks I’m even a 95/5 guy.